 welfare of animals and their owners.

-of parasitic diseases in domestic animals for enhancing livestock
+Management of parasitic diseases of domestic

 Research Honour’s /Awards